Thick hyperbolic 3-manifolds with bounded rank: Splitting along barriers

+Here, remember that we fix $\epsilon$ in the theorem statement so we can talk about the $\epsilon$-width $L$ of the barriers in (2).

-The key step in the proof of Proposition \ref{maxsplitting} is the following.
-If $\mathcal U$ is a collection of disjoint compact product regions, we say that a surface $\Sigma \subset M$ \emph{represents the barriers of $\mathcal U$} if \begin{itemize} \item every component of $\Sigma$ is a barrier of some $U \in \mathcal U$, \item every barrier of every $U\in \mathcal U$ is isotopic to a component of $\Sigma$. \end{itemize}
+If $\mathcal U$ is a collection of disjoint compact product regions, we say that a surface $\Sigma \subset M$ \emph{represents the barriers of $\mathcal U$} if \begin{itemize} \item every component of $\Sigma$ is a barrier of some $U \in \mathcal U$, \item every barrier of every $U\in \mathcal U$ is isotopic to a component of $\Sigma$. \end{itemize} The key step in the proof of Theorem \ref{maxsplitting} is the following.

 \begin {lem}[Acylindricity] Given $g,\epsilon>0$, there is some $L>0$ as follows.
-Let $M$ be a complete hyperbolic $3$-manifold and let $\mathcal U$ be a collection of disjoint, compact $(g,L)$-product regions in $M$.
+Let $M$ be a hyperbolic $3$-manifold and let $\mathcal U$ be a collection of disjoint, compact $(g,L)$-product regions in $M$.
 Then there is a surface $\Sigma \subset M$ that represents the barriers of $\mathcal U$ such that either \begin{enumerate} \item $\Sigma$ is connected, and is a regular fiber with respect to some fibration of $M$ over $S^1$ or $S^1 / (z \mapsto -z)$, or \item the splitting of $\pi_1 M$ associated to $\Sigma$ is $7$-acylindrical. \end{enumerate} \end {lem}

 We'll defer the proof of Lemma \ref{acylindrical} for a moment.
 First, we will recall some key facts about acylindrical splittings, make some remarks about the constant $7$, and in \S \ref{pfmaxsplit} we show how Lemma \ref{acylindrical} implies Theorem \ref{maxsplitting}.
 In \S \ref{preliminary}, we essentially show how to construct the barriers $\Sigma$ above, and then in \S \ref{acylpf} we will prove the dichotomy in Lemma \ref{acylindrical}.